 - Sun exposure — Ultraviolet (UV) light from sun exposure stimulates the melanocytes.
 This is the skin’s protection mechanism against sun damage, darkening the skin.
 People who get melasma usually have reoccurrences during the summer months.

 Women are far more likely to develop melasma; just 10 percent of cases occur in males.
-People with darker skin tones are more likely to develop melasma because they already have more active melanocytes in their skin.
-Also, people who have a blood relative who had melasma are much more likely to get melasma themselves.
+Skin of color patients are more likely to develop melasma because they already have more active melanocytes (pigment producing cells) in their skin.
+Additionally there is a hereditary component.

 Melasma is a form of hyperpigmentation.
 Hyperpigmentation simply refers to any type of darkening of the skin.
 This can be caused by anything, from sun exposure to freckles to acne scarring.